 Can pets eat Capers?

-Capers are unopened flower buds from the caper bush (Capparis spinosa), usually cured in salt or brine and sold in jars.
-They have a sharp, salty, tangy flavor and are used in small amounts as a finishing condiment.
-Capers add strong flavor but little nutritional value for pets.
-They are common in pasta sauces, piccata, tapenade, potato salads, smoked-fish plates, and Mediterranean chicken or seafood dishes.
-Products are sold brined, salt-packed, or in vinegar blends.
-Caperberries are the larger pickled fruit of the same plant and are often served in cocktails or antipasto platters.
-Brines can be high in sodium and may include wine, garlic, onion, or herbs.
-Even rinsed capers remain salty compared with plain foods.
-Heavy seasoning and acidic brine are the main concerns for pets, not the plant bud itself.
-If exposure happens, keep portions tiny and avoid frequent offering.
+Capers are highly salted and offer no benefit to pets.
+Sodium overload may cause vomiting, diarrhea, excessive thirst, weakness, or tremors.
+Avoid offering capers.
+Capers are unopened flower buds from the caper bush (Capparis spinosa), cured in salt or brine and sold in jars.
+They have a sharp, salty, tangy flavor.
+Capers are used in pasta sauces (piccata), tapenade, potato salads, smoked-fish plates, and Mediterranean seafood dishes.
+Caperberries are the larger pickled fruit of the same plant, often served in cocktails or antipasto.
+Brines may include wine, garlic, onion, or herbs.
+Even rinsed capers remain salty.

 C